Start with the source, not the export

 - For long documents, add bookmarks and a clickable table of contents.

 Interactive PDFs and Word forms need labelled fields, a logical tab order, and clear instructions.
-If your form can't be completed with a keyboard alone, it isn't accessible.
+If your form cannot be completed with a keyboard alone, it is not accessible.
+Relevant criteria include 3.3.2 Labels or Instructions and 4.1.2 Name, Role, Value.

 - Give every field a visible label and a programmatic name.